 1. Pass on the charge to parents.
 This has the benefit of involving them in their child’s school swimming achievements and giving the badges a tangible value for pupils to aim for.

-2. Use the Primary PE & Sport Premium funding provided by government
+2. Use the Primary PE and Sport Premium funding provided by government

 3. Ask the PTA/PTFA to contribute towards the costs.
 Again, this has the benefit of involving them in the school swimming programme and they will feel more a part of the overall achievements of the school when attainment levels are published.